RNGoddity/about-rngoddity/README.md

 ---

-🎨 We're looking for artists and collaborators who see beauty in systems and rhythm in chance.
+🎨 **Hey — you know anyone who lives and breathes art?**
+We’re looking for an artist who sees worlds through color, form, and theory — we would love to see your artstyle.

-If that sounds like you — roll the dice and reach out: **rng.oddity@gmail.com**
+If that sounds like you — roll the dice and reach out:
+**rng.oddity@gmail.com**

+💌 *Need a template?
+Just copy this and send it:*

+> Hey, I saw you were looking for an artist for world-building.
+> I have experience in **[x, y, z]** — here’s my portfolio: **[link]**
+> Excited to hear more about the project!

+---

 ## ⚙️ Contact & Links